alexandramartinez/mulesoft-from-start/README.md

 ## 🗓️ Next session

-The next session is scheduled for `July 19, 2023` at `1:30pm ET`.
+The next session is scheduled for `July 26, 2023` at `1:30pm ET`.

-What we'll do:
-- Homework review
 - Continue with the implementation for the rest of the resources
     - Making sure the IDs are unique
     - Handle errors (not just happy path)
     - Create writers, categories, etc. from POST/articles when needed
-- Postman collections
+- Deploy API to CloudHub - manually
-- Debugging
+- Runtime Manager
-- Fixing errors
+- API Manager

 ---